 We are always delighted to celebrate our students' achievements.
 For example:

-- Zhara Edwards, a rising senior majoring in medical anthropology, has obtained a summer internship with CWRU's Prevention Research Center for Healthy Neighorhoods and will return to the center in Fall 2022.
+- Zhara Edwards, a senior majoring in medical anthropology, completed a Summer 2022 internship with CWRU's Prevention Research Center for Healthy Neighorhoods and will return to the center in Fall 2022.

-- Danyel Crosby, a rising junior majoring in nutritional biochemistry and metabolism, has been accepted to the Chester Summer Scholars Program at MetroHealth Medical Center.
-Danyel will participate in a research project with a member of MetroHealth's staff and have opportunities to observe surgery and hospital rounds.
+- Danyel Crosby, a junior majoring in nutritional biochemistry and metabolism, participated in the Chester Summer Scholars Program at MetroHealth Medical Center in Summer 2022.
+Danyel was engaged in a research project with a member of MetroHealth's staff and had opportunities to observe surgery and hospital rounds.
 She is a Joan C. Edwards Scholar.

-- Pelumi Obasa, a rising sophomore, is participating in the 2022 Summer Health Professions Education Program.
+- Pelumi Obasa, a sophomore majoring in chemical biology, participated in the 2022 Summer Health Professions Education Program.
 Pelumi is a Joan C. Edwards Scholar.

-- Amber See, a rising junior majoring in communication sciences, has been accepted to a summer research program, The Language of Science and the Science of Language, at The Ohio State University.
+- Amber See, a junior majoring in communication sciences, participated in a summer research program, The Language of Science and the Science of Language, at The Ohio State University.
 The program, funded by the National Science Foundation, has an 8% acceptance rate.

-- Stefani Garcia, a rising junior majoring in communication sciences, has received a 2022 scholarship from the National Student Speech Language Hearing Association.
+- Stefani Garcia, a junior majoring in communication sciences, received a 2022 scholarship from the National Student Speech Language Hearing Association.
 Only 10 students in the country receive this award each year.
-In addition, Stefani has been accepted to a prestigious summer research program sponsored by the Acoustical Society of America.
+In addition, Stefani participated in a prestigious summer research program sponsored by the Acoustical Society of America.